Fri 2024-Sep-06

 • Also women are more likely to moisturize, and that probably shows.

-True to his sense of humor, though, Walz saw this and says he only looks old, it’s the stress from decades of supervising a high school lunchroom:
+True to his sense of humor, though, Walz saw this and said he only looks old, it’s the stress from decades of supervising a high school lunchroom:

 Walz @ X/Twitter: Only looks hold because he taught high school & supervised lunchroom for 20 years